General-Gouda/CSharp-SlackIntegration/README.md

 Requirements:
 Newtonsoft.json package from NuGet.
 The package is already installed in the project here.

 The Slack.cs includes the code used to create a JSON payload that will be uploaded to the Slack API.

-The Program.cs is a example console program that will send the JSON payload to Slack.
-A Slack Incoming Webhook is required.
 A class with some included colors was also input into this file.
 These are Web Hex Color values for reference.

-I'm hoping to find a way to move the color class into the Slack.cs code at some point.
+The Program.cs is a example console program that will send the JSON payload to Slack.

+A Slack Incoming Webhook is required from Slack API to send to a Slack channel.